 It is a component that expresses directly its intention and responsibility without adding logic that could make us think that does more than one task at the same time.

 The presenter centralizes the flow of the events, that helps us to:

 - Debug, on the opposite, gets more complicated, especially if you work with binding systems.

 - It is easier to trace the origin of the events, the relations between an event and the service responsible for managing it are known at a glance.

 - Avoiding “hidden” chain of events because they lack logic and handle the state of the data in the service

-- The same component can be reused in different context and services.
+- The same component can be reused in different contexts and services.

 - You don’t strictly need a test, especially in statically typed environments, because being essentially declarative makes it difficult to introduce errors by logic or change of state of the data